t-scholtz/CSE-379_Lab/README.md

 prints the prompt and reads the string until it gets input from the user The sub-routine will return the string address in r1

+### ERRORFOUND
+simple subroutine that will let us know when there is an error found in our code by using an infinite loop
+//think about outputting X to the terminal repeatedly so we know as well.

 ## Lab 3